n.[C]

 (also corner kick)

-Soccer a free kick taken by the attacking side from a corner of the field after the ball has been sent over the byline by a defender.
+Soccer a free kick taken by the attacking side from a corner of the field after the ball has been sent over the byline by a defender. ▸a similar free hit in field hockey.

-- Boxing & Wrestling each of the diagonally opposite ends of the ring, where a contestant rests between rounds.
+- Boxing & Wrestling each of the diagonally opposite ends of the ring, where a contestant rests between rounds. ▸a contestant's supporters or seconds.

 - Brit. a triangular cut from the hind end of a side of bacon.